 I’m also involved with the admin team at the World Hub Teamspeak server.
 If this is of interest to you please see our Facebook group page at https://www.facebook.com/groups/1735844266724626 for the latest information.

 Last but by no means least, another of my long term passions is playing the drums.
 Music has played a huge part of my life.
 I got my first drum kit in my teens and played with several local bands.

-A while back I got a very basic digital kit and an Alesis PERCPAD which I use with a Midiman MIDI interface triggering EZ-Drummer 2 software and for recording Reaper digital audio workstation software, Virtual Audio Cable, Voice Meeter Banana Virtual Audio Mixer, ASIO4ALL low latency codec, LoopBe1 virtual midi port plus eDrum midi mapper (pad re-mapping) software.
+A while back I got a very basic digital kit and an Alesis PERCPAD which I use with a Midiman MIDI interface triggering EZ-Drummer 2 software and for recording Reaper digital audio workstation software, Virtual Audio Cable, Voice Meeter Banana Virtual Audio Mixer, ASIO4ALL low latency codec, LoopBe1 virtual midi port plus eDrum midi mapper (pad re-mapping) and VUMeter software.

 Nowadays I just play for relaxation, to escape life’s stresses, to “keep my hand in” and occasionally I’m asked to record a drum track for some of my musician friends.

 Not much of a surprise this one, I love to travel or, to put it more accurately, I love to explore different countries and cities.
 I’ve long-since lost the thrill of air travel, hours cramped up in economy class with one’s knees around one’s neck, all the hassle of checking in two hours before flying and flight delays etc. and my preferred method of travelling is now by train whenever practical.
 I have an ambition to travel on the Orient Express as I just love the Art Deco period and the romance of travelling on such a beautiful, historical train.
 I never had a holiday until I was 17, ever since then I guess that I’ve been making up for lost time. 🙂